-Coast to Coast to Coast will be publishing Messages in Feb, 2019.
-This pamphlet is a limited edition, hand-stitched publication and was a prize winner in Coast to Coast’s first single-author pamphlet competition, won by Jane Lovell with Forbidden. https://janelovell128.wixsite.com/janelovellpoetry.
-The launch is in Liverpool in Feb.
-Nothing so beautiful as this!
+Coast to Coast to Coast published Messages in Feb, 2019.
+This pamphlet was a limited edition, hand-stitched publication and was a prize winner in Coast to Coast’s first single-author pamphlet competition, won by Jane Lovell with Forbidden. https://janelovell128.wixsite.com/janelovellpoetry.
+The launch was in Liverpool in Feb.

 A Sprig of Rowan was published by Three Drops Press.
 You can read more about A Sprig here.
 Penelope Shuttle wrote: ‘We are taken on an elemental and magical journey rich in colour, close observation and lovely active language.
 A beautiful collection.’

 Also reviewed here by Mat Riches on Sphinx.

 You can buy this from me @£6.00 plus a bit for postage.
 (If you happen to buy this and All the Time in the World (see below) I’ll give you a discount! )